osman2491/password-locker/README.md

 ## Known bugs

-currently the app does not display saved credentials
+Currently the app does not delete saved credentials

 ## Technology used